-The Band program is open to all students who play a wind instrument.
+The Band program is open to all students who play a wind instrument (previous experience in middle or high school band is highly recommended).
 Students enrolled in this course will participate in Marching Band and Symphonic Band.
 Students are also given the opportunity to audition for Jazz Ensemble and participate in other extracurricular musical activities such as Athletic Pep Band, Woodwind & Brass Choir or various other chamber ensembles.
 Attendance at all performances is a course requirement.
 Only scheduled Band students may audition for the Northeast District Festival and All State Festival with the recommendation of the director.
 There is also an honors option for this course (see description above).